 Learn more about submitting an application

 If you are submitting amended plans and supporting information, please explain in a covering letter what the changes are and why you are making them.

-We recommend you label the drawing with a revision number (e.g. Revision A, B, C, D etc.) and include a revision schedule on the drawing that shows:
+We recommend you label the drawing with a revision number (for example, Revision A, B, C, D, and so on) and include a revision schedule on the drawing that shows: